 The biggest shift in edge computing isn’t software.
 It’s silicon.

 Enter NPUs (Neural Processing Units) and TPUs (Tensor Processing Units).
-These are specialized processors built specifically for AI inference—meaning they run trained models locally without sending data to the cloud.
+These are specialized processors built specifically for AI inference, meaning they run trained models locally without sending data to the cloud.
 The result?
+Faster performance, better privacy, and less dependence on internet connectivity.

 If you’ve used facial recognition on your smartphone, you’ve already seen this in action.
-The magic happens on-device, not in a distant data center (which is why it feels instant).
+The magic happens right on your device, not in some distant data center.
+That’s why it feels instant.

 Modern SoCs combine: